LEA-Blockchain/sctp/README.md

 ### Compiler Defines

-When compiling the library for a Wasm environment that uses the callback model, you must define `SCTP_HANDLER_PROVIDED`.
+When compiling the library, you can use the following preprocessor macros to control its features, particularly for WebAssembly builds.

+-   **`SCTP_CALLBACK_ENABLE`**: This macro globally enables or disables the callback-based decoding feature.
+If this macro is not defined, the `sctp_decoder_run` function and its dependency on the `__sctp_data_handler` callback will be completely excluded from the compiled module.
+This is useful for creating smaller builds when only the stateful iteration model is needed.

--   **`SCTP_HANDLER_PROVIDED`**: This preprocessor macro signals that the host environment (e.g., JavaScript) will provide the implementation for the data handler callback.
-This prevents the default (dummy) implementation from being compiled.
+-   **`SCTP_HANDLER_PROVIDED`**: This macro is only used when `SCTP_CALLBACK_ENABLE` is also defined.
+It signals that the host environment (e.g., JavaScript) will provide the implementation for the `__sctp_data_handler` callback, preventing the default C implementation from being included.

 ### The Data Handler Callback

-The host environment **must** implement and export a function with the following signature.
+If you have enabled the callback feature with `SCTP_CALLBACK_ENABLE`, the host environment **must** implement and export a function with the following signature.
 The SCTP decoder will call this function for every data field it successfully parses from the stream.

 ```c
 /**